Adoption Tax Credit

 This legislation allows an eligible taxpayer to claim a tax credit for qualified adoption expenses incurred during the year.
 Adoption can be a very expensive process so the federal government allows taxpayers to claim a tax credit.
 These bills follow the lead of the federal government and allow Michigan taxpayers to also claim a credit on their state taxes.

 Representatives Mickey Switalski and Gary Woranchak introduced identical bills to create a Michigan tax credit for adoption expenses similar to the federal tax credit.
-In committee the content of the bills was divided into two parts, with half going into each bill.
-The House unanimously approved the bills on October 28, 1999 despite opposition for the Michigan Department of Treasury.
+In committee the content of the bills was divided into two parts.
+The House unanimously approved the bills on October 28, 1999, despite opposition from the Michigan Department of Treasury.
 Treasury opposed the bills based on their standard opposition to lengthening and further complicating the tax code.
-Opposition by Treasury slowed progress on the bills in the Senate.
+This opposition slowed progress on the bills in the Senate.